upb-lea/openmodelica-microgrid-gym/docs/user_guide/OpenModelica.md

 ####Installation of OpenModelica

-OMG was create by using v1.17, but in general, it is recommended to use the [nightly build](https://openmodelica.org/developersresources/nightly-builds).
+OMG was create by using [OMEdit](https://openmodelica.org/download/download-windows) v1.16

 ---
 #### Creating Microgrids with OpenModelica